open-amt-cloud-toolkit/docs/docs/Tutorials/uitoolkitReact.md

     !!!
 Note "Note - Using Chromium Browser and Refreshing" By default, React launches in your machine's default browser.
 However for best experience, navigate to the page using a Chromium based web browser.

         When you make changes, you do not need to stop the application and restart.
 It will update and refresh automatically as you make code changes.

 ## Add a Sample Control
 The following sections outline how to add controls.
 Refresh the web browser after adding a control if it does not update automatically after a few seconds.

-### Add Keyboard, Video, Mouse (KVM) Redirection
+### Add Keyboard, Video, Mouse (KVM) Redirection and IDE-Redirection (IDER)

-The code snippet below adds KVM control to the React application.
+The code snippet below adds both the KVM and IDER controls to the React application.

 1. Open `./my-app/src/App.js` in a text editor or IDE of choice, such as Visual Studio Code or Notepad.